 Since the late 1980s, the average length of SBT landed in NSW has varied considerably because of the varying contribution of longline and sporadic surface catches to the overall catch levels.
 However, longline-caught SBT off NSW have, in general, been considerably larger than SBT previously taken in this fishery (Figure 4).
+Similarly, the size trends in the TAS fishery reflect the change from trolling to longlining operations, which target larger fish, in 1993.

 The percentage representation by length in the winter catches of Japanese longliners off eastern TAS from 1988 to 1997 showed substantial changes (Figure 5).
 Initially, there were two groups representing a group of pre-adults (<130 cm) and older adult SBT (>150 cm).
 A progressive increase in the representation of younger ages was evident until 1992, and there was also a steady increase in the average length of the SBT comprising the larger mode.
 The "trough" between the modes was consistent with intensive removals of small SBT in the early 1980s by Australia's surface fishery.
-The increasing representation of small SBT in the eastern TAS longline fishery after 1988 was consistent with the escapement of smaller SBT as a result of the 1988 and 1989 quota reductions in Australia's surface fishery.
 The reversal of this trend from 1993 was apparent by the reduced presence of SBT <105 cm in 1994, then of SBT <120 cm in 1995, and SBT <135 cm in 1996.
-This needs careful attention because one explanation could be reduced overall abundance of three-year-old SBT in 1994, three- and four-year-old SBT in 1995 and three-, four-and five-year-old SBT in 1996.
-The reduced representation of those sizes was also noted in the reduced abundance of small SBT (<100 cm) in the TAS troll fishery in 1994 and 1995, and the failure of the troll fishery (which depended upon small SBT) in 1996 and 1997.
+The reduced representation of those sizes was noted in the reduced abundance of small SBT (<100 cm) in the TAS troll fishery in 1994 and 1995, and the failure of the troll fishery (which depended upon small SBT) in 1996 and 1997.
+In 1997, the troll fishery results were poor and the observer data from Japanese longliners for the TAS winter season showed a scarcity of SBT less than 105 cm.
+However, the 1997 data showed an increased representation of 105 cm SBT compared with 1996.
+In the absence of Japanese and joint-venture longline operations in the AFZ since 1998, no subsequent comparison is possible.